Azure/AML-Kubernetes/docs/deploy-on-ocp.md

    * To setup ARO Kubernetes cluster on Azure, please follow instruction [here](https://docs.microsoft.com/azure/openshift/tutorial-create-cluster)
    * to setup OCP Kubernetes clsuter, please follow instructure on [RedHat website](https://docs.openshift.com/container-platform/4.6/installing/installing_platform_agnostic/installing-platform-agnostic.html).

-If training is enabled and dataset feature will be used, please make sure `selinux` is disabled on each node of the cluster, otherwise you may encounter `failed to start container` error.
+AML dataset does not support `selinux`, so if training is enabled and dataset feature will be used, please make sure `selinux` is disabled on each node of the cluster, otherwise you may encounter `failed to start/create container` error.

 ## Deploy AzureML extension